Temptation, Sin, and the Battle

 The Word renews the mind

-Jesus responds to temptation with Scripture (Matthew 4 context)
+Jesus responds to temptation with Scripture (Matthew 4)

 Fleeing is sometimes required